 - Mental anguish

 In most cases, there is no limit on the amount of economic losses you can recover.
 However, this is not the case in claims made against government agencies.
-According to Louisiana Revised Statutes (RS) §13:5106, the maximum amount of economic damages you can recover from a state-run agency is $500,000.
+According to La.
+R.S. §13:5106, the maximum amount of economic damages you can recover from a state-run agency is $500,000.
 This is one reason a lawyer can be helpful in determining all the parties who could potentially be liable for your losses.

 Determining the Value of Your Non-Economic Damages